Wolfyxon/TurretSiege/README.md

 > The 3DS version may not work under emulators.
 On real hardware it will most likely crash on the first run, but run successfully when restarted.
 This seems to be a LovePotion bug (or my 3DS is broken lol).

 [Downloads]()

+## Building and debugging
+This project uses [Love2D Universal](https://github.com/Wolfyxon/love2d-universal).
+Refer to the [wiki](https://github.com/Wolfyxon/love2d-universal/wiki/Building-your-project) for instructions.

+You may also use the [LovePotion bundler](https://bundle.lovebrew.org/) for Nintendo consoles but it's not officially supported.